 Eventually, some years from now, a fully 3D printed car will roll off the factory floor.
 For that to happen, many advancements will need to occur.
 There are already companies working on 3D printing batteries, and 3D printed electronics are coming along nicely.
 When motors can be 3D printed we’ll be pretty much there, and magnets can already be printed so we’re not far off.
 One of the few remaining hurdles will be the automation of robots to assemble all the different printed parts from different printers, and the organizations and projects mentioned in the previous section are already building out advanced manufacturing facilities to do just that.
 Everything from engines and wheels to sensors and gauges will be 3D printed for cars in the future.
 The flying cars we were all promised may never arrive but 3D printed cars are nearly here.

 3D printing in the automotive industry is growing rapidly.
 Curious about how 3D printing can benefit your business?
-Look no further than our own additive manufacturing consultancy or 3D printing service.
+Look no further than our own 3D printing service.